-Emulsion stabilization and destabilization was investigated in this paper.
-The stabilization of w/o emulsion is a serious challenge, which can cause serious problems in separators and refining processes.
-It was found that the density, viscosity, pour point, and API gravity of crude oil were 0.8528 g/cm^3 , 91.25 cp, $-11 \degree$ C, and 34 at room temperature, respectively.
-For w/o emulsion preparation and stabilizations, Span 80 was used with concentration of 0.5% (v/v) at w/o ratio of 50:50% (v/v).
-It was found that the w/o emulsions were more viscous and dense than the crude oil.
-The demulsification process was accomplished using electrocoagulation demulsification method and Hexylamine as a demulsifier.
-At the highest current density, the fastest treatment rate for w/o emulsion was obtained.
+In this paper an investigation on stabilization and destabilization of water-in-crude oil emulsion was investigated.
+The stabilization of W/O emulsion is a serious challenge, which can bear some serious problems in separators and refining processes.
+It was found that the density, viscosity, pour point, and API gravity of crude oil were 0.8528 g/cm3, 91.25 cp, -11 °C, and 34 at room temperature, respectively.
+After crude oil characterization, the emulsion of W/O were prepared using emulsifier Span 80 with concentration of 0.5% (v/v) at w/o ratio of 50:50% (v/v).
+It was found that the W/O emulsions were more viscous and dense than the crude oil.
+The destabilization process was accomplished using electrocoagulation destabilization method, in this step used stabilizer (Span 80) for the stabilization part was chosen to pursue with the destabilization of W/O emulsion.
+The chemical destabilization process was performed using Hexylamine as a destabilizer to get the best water separation efficiency.
+At the highest current density, the fastest treatment rate for W/O emulsion was obtained.
 Increasing concentration of NaCl as coagulant aid, increased water separation efficiency 92%, 88%, 80%, 76% and 70% with 2.5, 2, 1.5, 1, 0.5g/L respectively, therefore decreased energy consumption in the electrocoagulation system.
+The optimal operational factors can be estimated as a function of energy consumption, and economic situation where the electrocoagulation is applied.